Renormalization of scalar field theories in rational spacetime dimensions

 \sect{Background.}

 Our starting point is the general scalar field theory given by the Lagrangian

 where $n$~$\geq$~$3$ is an integer and for the moment we do not endow the theory with a symmetry group.
+Bare fields and variables will be denoted by the subscript ${}_{\bare}$ throughout and these are related to the corresponding renormalized quantities via the renormalization constants such as

-The critical dimension $D_n$ of the theory where it is renormalizable is found by examining the canonical dimensions of the field $\phi$ and the coupling constant $g$.
-Ensuring that the action is dimensionless implies that the canonical dimension of $\phi$ is
+We will give the coupling constant renormalization constant later.
+The critical dimension $D_n$ of the theory where it is renormalizable is found by examining the canonical dimensions of the field $\phi_{\bare}$ and the coupling constant $g_{\bare}$ in $d$-dimensions.
+Ensuring that the action is dimensionless implies that the canonical dimension of $\phi_{\bare}$ is